jquery/jquery-wp-content/README.md

 	Be sure to check `httpd.conf` to verify there is a line that includes `httpd-vhosts.conf`.
 It may already exist, but be commented out.

+	Check `httpd.conf` to ensure that the PHP module is enabled as well.

 	You do not need to configure your `/etc/hosts` file for `local.*` because `jquery.com`'s DNS handles this for you.

 1. Place the WordPress core files **at** the document root you chose.
 For example, if you used `/srv/www/jquery`, you should unzip or clone WordPress directly into that directory, *not* a directory below it. **Do not install WordPress.** You can do this any number of ways: